 December 2007: New Therapy and Milken Family Foundation Grant Award

-- Grant: T-type Calcium Channel Antagonists as Novel AEDS
+- Project Title: T-type Calcium Channel Antagonists as Novel AEDS

 Baylor College of Medicine